reselbob/sli-000/readme.md

 This cheat shows you how to create three version of a file and then replenish each version of that file on your file system according to a commit.
 In this case you're going to move from the 3rd version to the 1st version and then back to the 3rd version.

-Before you start, if your environment is not configured with your access credentials, create a set of fictitious user credentials
+Before you start, if your environment is not configured with your GitHub access credentials, create a set of fictitious user credentials

 ```
   git config --global user.email "you@example.com"